temporalio/documentation/blog/2021-04-30-descript-case-study.md

 Testing is important, but Temporal opened up more opportunities since migration:

-- Orchestration of multiple Workflows: you can flexibly reuse a workflow once it is written, allowing the transcription workflow to be easily composed with other APIs.
+- **Orchestration of multiple Workflows**: you can flexibly **reuse a workflow** once it is written, allowing the transcription workflow to be easily composed with other APIs.
 This helped Descript develop a major transcription correction feature much more quickly than with the previous architecture.
-- Specialized Compute for Machine Learning: Some parts of the transcription process use Python components that generate CUDA instructions - these must be run on workers with GPUs, and then reliably merged back into a general data processing workflow.
-Temporal's ability to route activities to multiple Task Queues made this straightforward.
+- **Specialized Compute for Machine Learning**: Some parts of the transcription process use Python components that generate CUDA instructions - these must be run on workers with GPUs, and then reliably merged back into a general data processing workflow.
+Temporal's ability to route activities to multiple [Task Queues](https://docs.temporal.io/docs/concept-task-queues) made this straightforward.
-- Session Routing for Stateful Execution: You can finetune the execution of sequential activities on the same worker, using Go SDK Sessions, which Descript will need (but doesn't yet use).
+- **Session Routing for Stateful Execution**: You can finetune the execution of sequential activities on the same worker, using [Go SDK Sessions](https://docs.temporal.io/docs/go-sessions/), which Descript will need (but doesn't yet use).

-An unexpected advantage that Descript is enjoying is better observability of workflows, which helps improve customer service even when Descript is not at fault.
+An unexpected advantage that Descript is enjoying is better observability of workflows, which **helps improve customer service** even when Descript is not at fault.

 > "When a customer reports an issue, it's very easy for us to just put the Workflow ID into the Temporal Web UI to see what is going on...
 I can see a summary of workflow status and access the full event history for audit needs. "